Timeless Journeys Off-the-Beaten-Path Adventures

 ~ Tom Nowak, Santa Fe, NM/Todos Santos, BCS, turtle rustler

-Price: $2475 USD, includes all hotels (double occupancy), 1/2 day snorkeling trip to the island (equipment provided), all ground transportation and lodging from Loreto to the Sierra San Francisco and return, most meals, all camping gear, all guides, and mules.
+Price: $2675 USD, includes all hotels (double occupancy), 1/2 day snorkeling trip to the island (equipment provided), all ground transportation and lodging from Loreto to the Sierra San Francisco and return, most meals, all camping gear, all guides, and mules.
 Airfare and tips are not included.
-The trip is limited to 6 people.
+Space is limited.